rust-lang/book/src/ch06-03-match.md

 # Match

 Rust has an extremely powerful control-flow operator: `match`.
-It allows us to compare a value against a series of patterns, and then execute code based on how they compare.
+It allows us to compare a value against a series of patterns and then execute code based on how they compare.
 Remember the `Option<T>` type from the previous section?
 Let's say that we want to write a function that takes an `Option<i32>`, and if there's a value inside, add one to it.